Hornet (comics): Eddie McDonough

-Eddie McDonough is an intelligent member of the Slingers who compensates for his palsied right arm with a knack for inventing.
-After obtaining the Hornet costume, he modifies it to be more powerful and resemble armor.
-After giving up their respective powers to save Black Marvel, Hornet and Prodigy retire from superheroics.
-However, they eventually return to fighting crime together, during which Hornet is killed in a battle with Hydra.
+Eddie McDonough is a science whiz who compensates for his palsied right arm with a knack for inventing.
+He is given the Hornet costume by Black Marvel and modifies it to enhance his strength while remaining lightweight.
+With the suit enhancing his strength, nobody but Hornet's teammate Dusk notices his disability.

-Years after his death, his teenage niece Melinda McDonough takes on the identity Red Hornet.
+Hornet later learns that Black Marvel had made a deal with the demon Mephisto to regain his youth and powers.
+When Mephisto collects Black Marvel's soul, he takes the Slingers as well and sends them to Hell.
+While the other Slingers intend to leave Black Marvel to this fate, Hornet is able to forgive him, allowing him to leave Hell.
+In doing so, Hornet's armor and Prodigy's powers are lost.
+The team disbands and Hornet and Prodigy apparently retire.

+At some point, Hornet and Prodigy return to fighting crime together.
+Hornet ends up going alone against Hydra and a mind-controlled Wolverine and is killed in battle.

 Silas Burr

-Following Hydra's takeover of America, Silas Burr is resurrected by an unknown entity and takes on the Hornet identity.
+Following Hydra's takeover of America, a man sporting Eddie McDonough's Hornet costume appears in Las Vegas, hired by Forbidden City casino owner Silas Thorne to stage a robbery of a mass food delivery being sent to another casino.
+When he is confronted by Scarlet Spider, Hornet declines to answer questions about his apparent resurrection and flees.
+It is later revealed that this Hornet is actually Cyber, who was brought back to life by an unidentified entity posing as Black Marvel.

 Hobie Brown

-During the King in Black storyline, Hobie Brown takes on the Hornet identity during the Symbiote invasion.
+During the King in Black storyline, Hobie Brown is shown to have taken up the alias of Hornet during the Symbiote invasion.

 Powers and abilities

 Scotty McDowell possessed superhuman strength and insect-like wings enabling him to fly at high-speeds.
 His "Hornet Sting" could project focused bursts of bio-electricity that could stun or kill a person.

-Peter Parker's regular abilities were in conjuction of the Hornet costume having the ability to fly and shoot fast-acting sedative stinger darts.
+In addition to Peter Parker's regular abilities, the Hornet costume gave Peter the ability to fly and shoot fast-acting sedative stinger darts.

 Eddie McDonough's Hornet costume had a jet-powered wing harness that enabled him to fly at high speeds.
 Micro-servos in the armored suit enhanced his strength to superhuman levels.
 His gauntlets contained wrist blasters that could fire darts filled with a fast-acting sedative, or powerful laser-beams.

 Silas Burr retains his predecessor's costume, which includes a jet-powered wing harness that enabled high-speed flight, enhanced strength through micro-servos in the armored suit, and wrist blasters in the gauntlets that could fire darts filled with a fast-acting sedative, or powerful laser-beams.
 He has also been shown using an amulet that allows him to summon a twisted demon creature, but it is unclear if he can do this on a regular basis after the amulet that allowed him to summon the creature was destroyed.